Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Background

 } \ignore{ Since there is a strict trade-off between the noise budget (or the amount of allowed computation) and the computational overhead, it is of crucial importance to accurately estimate the total noise after computation and to set the encryption parameters that can allow the desired computation while achieving minimal latency.
 In BFV, there are three available operations: addition, multiplication, and rotation.
 As the number of operations increases, both the noise and runtime will also increase, and this is closely tied to the number of ciphertexts involved.
 Therefore, we pack the data into the ciphertext to minimize the number of ciphertexts.
 To consider the data size for packing, if the data vector $v$ exceeds the polynomial degree $n$, it cannot be packed and must be split and encrypted across multiple ciphertexts.
 For instance, as illustrated in Fig.~\ref{mapping} (a), one input message with the dimensions $4\times4$ is represented by two polynomials, where $n$ is 8.
 For performing one addition, addition operations are performed as many times as the number of generated ciphertexts.
 If the data size is less than $n$, we can encrypt $v$ in a packed ciphertext as Fig.~\ref{mapping} (b).
 We make the concatenated vector in complete ciphertext slots after packing the vector $(v|v|\dots|v)\in R^n$.
 This channel packing makes a single homomorphic operation equivalent to multiple parallel operations speeding up the computation. }

-As in \cite{choi2022impala,juvekar2018gazelle,reagen2020cheetah}, the BFV encryption scheme~\cite{fan2012somewhat} is adopted in this work.
-In BFV, a data vector is (SIMD-)encoded into plaintext $m$, represented as a polynomial of degree $n$ with coefficients that are integers modulo $p$ (plaintext modulus).
-This plaintext is then encrypted using a secret key with random noise to produce a ciphertext $\llbracket m\rrbracket$, which comprises two polynomials ($c[0], c[1]$), each with degree $n$ and coefficients of integers modulo $q$ (ciphertext modulus).
-If the noise embedded in a ciphertext accumulates from repeated operations and exceeds a certain noise margin, decryption of the ciphertext fails, yielding a wrong result.
+The BFV (Brakerski/Fan-Vercauteren) encryption scheme~\cite{fan2012somewhat} is adopted in Hyena, where a data vector is encoded into a plaintext $m$ using batch encoding for single-instruction-multiple-data (SIMD) processing~\cite{smart2014fully}, and the plaintext $m$ is represented as a polynomial of degree $n-1$ with coefficients of integers modulo $p$ (plaintext modulus).
+This plaintext is then encrypted using a secret key with random noise to produce a ciphertext $\llbracket m\rrbracket$, which comprises two polynomials ($c[0], c[1]$), each with degree $n-1$ and coefficients of integers modulo $q$ (ciphertext modulus).
+The noise embedded in a ciphertext accumulates after each operation applied on the ciphertext and when it exceeds a certain noise margin (decided by the ratio $q/p$), decryption of the resulting ciphertext fails, yielding a wrong result.
 Increasing $q$ expands this noise margin but incurs more computational overhead.
-Similarly, reducing $p$ also improves the noise margin at the expense of message precision.
-For the following operations, consider two plaintexts $m_0$ and $m_1$, which produce the ciphertexts $\llbracket m_0\rrbracket$=$(c[0], c[1])$ and $\llbracket m_1\rrbracket$=$(c'[0], c'[1])$, respectively.
+Similarly, reducing $p$ also improves the noise margin at the expense of data precision.
+For the following operations, consider two plaintexts $m_0$ and $m_1$, producing the ciphertexts $\llbracket m_0\rrbracket$=$(c[0], c[1])$ and $\llbracket m_1\rrbracket$=$(c'[0], c'[1])$, respectively.